futpix/caravans-in-australia/content/review/1144-Stoney-Creek-Campers-Scout-19.md

   ogtitle: "Should I buy Scout-19 by Stoney Creek Campers?"
   ogdescription: "The Stoney Creek Campers Scout-19 is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at 19 ft.
 It generally has Separate shower & toilet."
 categories: ["Stoney Creek Campers"]
-tags: ["Sleeps 2", "19 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "19 ft", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: "7.78"
 bodyLength: "5.8"
 totalHeight: "3"